LaurenceJJones/workshop-katacoda/crowdsec-appsec-kubernetes/intro.md

 ## CrowdSec AppSec in Kubernetes Workshop

-In this workshop, you will have a ready cluster (same state as you did in `crowdsec-kubernetes` module), you will learn how to add the Crowdsec AppSec (WAF) in this helm deployment and detect/block malicious behaviors using the CrowdSec AppSec.
+In this workshop, you will have a ready cluster (same state as you did in [Crowdsec in K8s](https://killercoda.com/iiamloz/scenario/crowdsec-kubernetes) module), you will learn how to add the Crowdsec AppSec (WAF) in this helm deployment and detect/block malicious behaviors using the CrowdSec AppSec.

 For the workshop, you will :